chatbx-eu/hugo_chatbx.eu/content/en/documentation/gajim.md

 weight: 10
 ---

-[Gajim](https://gajim.org/) is our preferred XMPP client for Windows.
+{{< external_link "https://gajim.org/" "Gajim" >}} is our preferred XMPP client for Windows.

 ## Installation

-Download installer or portable version from: https://gajim.org/download/#windows
+Download installer or portable version from: {{< external_link "https://gajim.org/download/#windows" >}}

 ## Encryption

-To enable end-to-end encryption with [OMEMO](/documentation/omemo/), a plug-in is required.
+To enable end-to-end encryption with [OMEMO](../omemo/), a plug-in is required.
 This can be installed from within Gajim:

 1. Gajim > Plugins > Available: Install the OMEMO plug-in
 2. Gajim > Plugins > Installed: Activate the OMEMO plug-in